mikegcoleman/hybrid-workshop/pwd_readme.md

 	Also notice under image that the container is running the `1.0` version of our application.

-15. In your web browser naviage to `<http://<ucp hostname>:8080>` and verify that your website is still running
+15. In your web browser navigate to `<http://<ucp hostname>:8080>` and verify that your website is still running

 Now that we've dealt with a failed upgrade, let's look at rolling out a successful upgrade